ustclug/ustcmirror-images/README.md

 # Introduction

 These images are designed for mirroring remote directories/repositories in a consistent and portable way.
-They are used by [ustcmirror](https://github.com/ustclug/ustcmirror).
+They are used by [ustcmirror (yuki)](https://github.com/ustclug/yuki).

 # Quick Start